Carer's Support Grant

-The Respite Care Grant is an annual payment made to carers by the Department of Social Protection.
+The Carer's Support Grant is an annual payment made to carers by the Department of Employment Affairs and Social Protection (DEASP).
+The scheme name was changed from the Respite Care Grant in 2016 to better reflect how the Grant is used.
 Carers can use the grant in whatever way they wish.
 You can use the grant to pay for respite care if you wish, but you do not have to do so.
 More information about respite care facilities is available.

-In June of each year (usually on the first Thursday of the month), the Department of Social Protection pays the grant automatically to carers getting Carer's Allowance, Carer's Benefit, Domiciliary Care Allowance or Prescribed Relative's Allowance from the Department.
-Only one Respite Care Grant can be paid for each person getting care.
+In June of each year (usually on the first Thursday of the month), the DEASP pays the grant automatically to carers getting Carer's Allowance, Carer's Benefit, or Domiciliary Care Allowance from the Department.
+Only one Carer's Support Grant can be paid for each person getting care.

 If you are caring for more than one person, a grant is paid for each of them.

-If you are getting Carer's Allowance, Carer's Benefit, Domiciliary Care Allowance or Prescribed Relative's Allowance from the Department of Social Protection, you do not need to apply for the Respite Care Grant.
+If you are getting Carer's Allowance, Carer's Benefit or Domiciliary Care Allowance, you do not need to apply for the Carer's Support Grant.
 It will be automatically paid to you in June.

 If you are not getting one of the above payments, you should fill in an application form CSG 1 (pdf) in respect of each person you are caring for.